sw00/sett.sh/content/posts/2018/08/in-search-of-flow.md

 ragequit and went camping (after many delays).

 It turns out that it's easy to enter a state of blissful flow if your life is in danger.
-Camping was immersive and satisfying.
-There is something to be said about having  only one thing to worry about.
-Survival.
+Camping is a truly immersive experience.
+There is something to be said about having only one thing focus on: surviving.

 > - Walden, Hatchet.

 [^programming_sucks]: I'll defer this explanation to the classic [Programming Sucks](http://www.stilldrinking.com/programming-sucks) post, which captures the worst parts of working collaboratively to build software.
-[^tough]: I find it no more easier now than when I started 10 years ago.
+[^tough]: I find it no more easier now than when I started roughly 10 years ago.
 [^flow]: https://en.wikipedia.org/wiki/Flow_(psychology)